aschey/Synchronicity/README.md

 `synchonicity reconfigure appName themeName`

-* Shuffle the order of the colors in a particular rule.
+* Shuffles the order of the colors in a particular rule.
 Use this option if you like the overall colorscheme for the theme but one app has colors that don't look right together.

 * **appName:** Name of the app to reconfigure